Carl Cox: 1977–1990s

 At age 15, Cox began working as a mobile DJ, finding a passion for disco music.
 He began his music career around the same time that Chicago house music found its forefront in the world of dance music.

 In the 1980s, Cox became a mainstage DJ in the electronica industry.
 He eventually became known as one of the founders of that sound and was part of the emerging British rave scene, and became renowned for the uncommon practice of three-deck mixing.
 He played at the first night of Danny Rampling's Shoom night after his return from Ibiza in the summer of 1987, a Balearic / Acid House night in London.

 In the early 1990s, he released his debut single for Paul Oakenfold's Perfecto label, "I Want You (Forever)".
 Cox continued to create music, eventually embracing techno music that would soon become popular.

+Mixmag described him as "absolutely smashing three decks to bits" during a set in 1995.
 He ran Ultimate Base at the now defunct Velvet Underground club on Charing Cross Road, London, in the mid- to late 1990s.
+In 1997, Cox was chosen as DJ Magazine's number one DJ in its top 100 poll.
+He was global resident DJ for BBC Radio 1's Essential Mix in 1998–99.
 Cox also played the Millennium on New Year's Eve 1999, by performing in Sydney, Australia, and again in Hawaii after flying back over the International Date Line.
-He was also global resident DJ for BBC Radio 1's Essential Mix in 1998–99.
-In 1997, DJ Magazine chose Cox as the first number one DJ for its first top 100 poll.